wftutorials/aspnetmvctutorial/README.md

 }
 ```

-For this to work we need to make sure and add
+For this to work we need to make sure to add the code below

 ```c#
 using System.Linq;